-We measure stock-based compensation for equity awards granted to employees and directors based on the estimated fair value on the grant date, and recognize that compensation as expense using the straight-line attribution method for service condition awards or using the graded-vesting attribution method for awards with performance conditions over the requisite service period, which is typically the vesting period of each award.
+We measure stock-based compensation for equity awards granted to employees and directors based on the estimated fair value on the grant date, and recognizes that compensation as expense using the straight-line attribution method for service condition awards or using the graded-vesting attribution method for awards with performance conditions over the requisite service period, which is typically the vesting period of each award.
 We determine the fair value of restricted stock and restricted stock units based on the fair market value of our ordinary shares on the grant date.
 We use the Black-Scholes option pricing model to determine the fair value of stock options.
 Determining the fair value of stock options on the grant date requires the input of various assumptions, including stock price of the underlying ordinary share, the exercise price of the stock option, expected volatility, expected term, risk-free interest rate and dividend rate.
 The expected term is calculated using the simplified method as prescribed in the guidance provided by the Securities and Exchange Commission, as neither relevant historical experience nor other relevant data are available to estimate future exercise behavior.
-The expected term.
+The expected volatility is based on the historical volatilities of similar companies whose share prices are publicly available for a period commensurate with the expected term.
 The risk-free interest rate is derived from the average U.S. Treasury constant maturity rates during the respective periods commensurate with the expected term.
 The expected dividend yield is zero because we have not historically paid dividends and have no present intention to pay dividends.
-We use historical data to estimate pre-vesting award forfeitures and record stock-based compensation only for those awards that are expected to vest.
-Forfeitures are estimated at the time of grant and revised if necessary in subsequent periods if actual forfeitures differ from estimates.
+Upon adoption of ASU 2016-09 in the first quarter of fiscal year 2017, we elect to account for forfeitures as they occur.